 The Pigeon exclusively publishes feature articles about topics taking place in Canada.
 A feature article focuses on one topic, person, or issue.
 Ranging from 1500-2500 words on average, features are meant to explain newsworthy topics through the perspective of individual stories or opinions.
 Less formal than a news article, a feature may occasionally include the author’s personal experiences.

 While The Pigeon‘s focus is on features, our editorial team is also open to pitches for personal essays.

 The Pigeon will not accept pitches for other types of articles, like news stories, profiles, listicles, or media reviews.
 The Pigeon also does not accept story pitches that directly involve ongoing criminal matters or legal cases, unless discussed with an editor beforehand.

-To understand the kind of articles The Pigeon is looking for, read our website regularly to get a sense of our tone and style.
+To understand the kind of articles we’re is looking for, read our website regularly to get a sense of our tone and style.
 Make sure we haven’t already published an article similar to your pitch.

 Pitching The Pigeon